milgor931/cse15l-lab-reports/lab5.md

 ```

 ## ex.2 (4)
-This is another example of the -L option to find filenames that do NOT include the given string in their content using the .txt extension.
-In this case, the ch1.txt file in the Rybczynski folder contains the string "operative" so it is not shown but the other two files which DO NOT include that string are displayed.
+This is a different example shows the -mindepth option to display all the results that are a minimum depth of 4 levels down from the present working directory.
+In this case, there were many results in the written_2 directory that were 4 levels down.
+This command is also useful for skipping having to write */* when traversing or searching down in a filesystem if you already know how far down the files you are looking for are.
 ```
 #COMMAND
 $ find ./written_2 -mindepth 4